siddheshinde294/Siddhesh-Shinde-Portfolio/README.md

 The contact form uses EmailJS for sending emails.
 To configure:

 1. Create an EmailJS account at [emailjs.com](https://www.emailjs.com/)
-2. Set up email service and templates
+2. Set up email service (Gmail, Outlook, etc.)
-3. Update `config/emailjs.ts` with your credentials
+3. Create email templates for notification and auto-reply
-4. See `EMAILJS_SETUP.md` for detailed instructions
+4. Update `config/emailjs.ts` with your credentials

 ## 🎨 Customization